girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 ```shell
 git checkout commit_id
 ```
-    commit_id is an alphanumeric number which you get while `git log`
+    commit_id is an alphanumeric number which you get while doing `git log`.

 - Making a new branch
 ```shell